StonyBrookNLP/ircot/README.md

 python retriever_server/build_index.py {dataset_name} # hotpotqa, iirc, 2wikimultihopqa, musique
 ```

 After indexing you can check the number of documents in each index by running `curl localhost:9200/_cat/indices`.
 You should have 4 indices, one for each dataset, called `{dataset}-wikipedia`.
-Make sure the match up to the statistics given in the paper.
-You should expec to see following sizes: HotpotQA (5,233,329), 2WikiMultihopQA (430,225), MuSiQue (139,416), and IIRC (1,882,415).
+Make sure they match up to the statistics given in the paper.
+You should expect to see the following sizes: HotpotQA (5,233,329), 2WikiMultihopQA (430,225), MuSiQue (139,416), and IIRC (1,882,415).

 Next, if you want to use flan-t5-* models, start the llm_server by running: